Shadowgar/Scheduling-ai/README.md

 # Employee Scheduling Application

 This project is a web-based application designed to help manage employee schedules, particularly aimed at environments like law enforcement or security, but adaptable to other shift-based work.
 It provides a user interface for supervisors to manage employees and assign shifts, and for employees to view their schedules.
+The application features a modern and sleek design with a consistent look and feel across all components, using a cohesive color palette, subtle box shadows, and rounded corners for a visually appealing experience.

 While the initial concept involved direct AI integration for schedule optimization (as reflected in earlier descriptions), the current implementation focuses on providing a robust manual scheduling interface with role-based access control.
 Future development could integrate AI features for suggestion or automation.